 Different states have different rules.
 This tip deals only with Oregon law.

 If you have ever been arrested or convicted of a crime, you may be able to get the record set aside – or expunged.
-The first thing you should do is to contact an attorney in the state where you were arrested/convicted.
-(This is an area, however, where a diligent do-it-yourselfer may get by without an attorney in many, but not all, situations.)
-The attorney will file a Motion to Set Aside Conviction and/or Arrest.
-The motion must be filed with the court in the county where you were arrested/convicted, along with a copy of your fingerprints if you are setting aside a conviction.
+The first thing you should do is to contact an attorney to see if you are eligible.
+If you are, the attorney will need you to obtain a recent fingerprinting if you are setting aside a conviction.
+Google “fingerprinting” in your area and you will find many places to get this done.
+You will also need to sign an Affidavit, prepared by your attorney, stating things required under the law.
+The attorney will then file a Motion to Set Aside Conviction and/or Arrest along with the Affidavit and your fingerprints.
 Expunction does not happen automatically after the passage of a certain amount of time; a motion needs to be filed.